ccao-data/data-architecture/dbt/models/qc/docs.md

 # vw_report_town_close_500k_increase_1m_decrease

 {% docs view_vw_report_town_close_500k_increase_1m_decrease %}
-Check for rows in the  `ASMT` table where an assessed value has increased by more than $500k or decreased by more than $1m in the past year.
+Check for rows in the  `ASMT` table where the total market value has increased by more than $500k or decreased by more than $1m in the past year.

 This view is exported as part of the QC report to check values prior to town